henridb/medium-articles/contextuality/main.md

 What we call quantum properties are quantum specific behaviors.
-They can arise directly from the laws of quantum mechanics, such as the destructive nature of measurements, but they can also be "meta" properties[1], arising from the superposition of several other quantum properties.
+They can arise directly from the laws of quantum mechanics, such as the destructive nature of measurements, but they can also be "meta" properties [1], arising from the combination of several other quantum properties.
 Entanglement is the example of such a meta property (we couldn’t have entanglement without superposition), and contextuality is too: the way quantum measurements work is absolutely necessary for quantum contextuality (the fact that the measure projects the